Petersburg (novel): Characters

-Analysis
+Structure

 Bely drew many of his characters from historical models: Apollon Apollonovich shares many characteristics with Procurator of the Holy Synod Konstantin Pobedonostsev; Dudkin resembles the revolutionary terrorist Boris Savinkov; Lippanchenko shares many characteristics with the infamous double agent Yevno Azef.

 There are similarities with James Joyce's Ulysses.
 The linguistic rhythms, wordplay, Symbolism, politics, and general structure and themes of the novel have all been compared to Joyce's novel, as well as the setting of the action in a capital city (Dublin; St. Petersburg) that is itself a character and the unusual use of humor.
 However, the differences are also notable; the English translation of Bely remains more accessible than Joyce, for example.
 Bely's work is based on a complex rhythm of patterns, yet does not use such a wide variety of innovations as Joyce.

 The comparison of Petersburg to Ulysses has been made for both its symbolist style and for the centrality of the city within the narrative.
 There are many allusions within the novel to the city's history going back to its founding by Peter the Great, and it incorporates a number of literary allusions to literature set in Petersburg (especially The Bronze Horseman) as well as Russian literature in general.
 The characters such as Apollon Apollonovich and Alexander Ivanovich often merge with their environments, while the city itself forms a significant role in the story's unfolding.

 The book was informed by many of the philosophies Bely and others of his time were concerned with, both political and spiritual.
 One of the major influences on the somewhat mystical tone of the book was Bely's experience with Rudolf Steiner and his philosophy of anthroposophy.
 The characters undergo various transcendent states, and these are generally drawn from Bely's spiritual studies.
 There are also discussions of Marxism and Friedrich Nietzsche's ideas, and, though the book revolves around a political action, much of it is concerned with spiritual states.

 Translations

-There have been four major translations of the novel into English:
+There have been 4 major translations of the novel into English: